snapsinazfs/snapsinazfs/README.md

  that the [dotnet-port-master](../tree/dotnet-port-master) branch is synced with.
 As of this writing, that is sanoid release 2.1.0 plus all sanoid master branch commits up to [jimsalterjrs/sanoid@55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0](https://github.com/jimsalterjrs/sanoid/commit/55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0)

+ ## Compatibility With PERL-based sanoid

+ Sanoid.net is intended to be compatible with PERL-based sanoid.
+Invocations of Sanoid.net will accept the same arguments as PERL sanoid, and will behave the same, except for logging output, which is via nlog and is configurable by the end user.

+ Sanoid.net may also have additional capabilities which are not guaranteed to be available in PERL sanoid.

+ Thus, sanoid => Sanoid.net portability should be seemless, but Sanoid.net => sanoid portability is only guaranteed if no Sanoid.net enhancements are used.

  ## Project Organization